-This section provides information on organizations and agencies focused on reducing demand or supporting survivors.
-Here you’ll find reference materials including Abt Associates’ National Assessment report and database produced for the National Institute of Justice, videos of panel discussions and broadcast interviews on ending demand, local ordinances applied to sex buyers, and much more.
+This section provides information on organizations and agencies focused on reducing demand for commercial sex.
+Here you’ll find reference materials such as Abt Associates’ 2012 report, A National Assessment of U.S. Efforts to Combat Demand, and database produced for the National Institute of Justice, videos of panel discussions and interviews on ending demand, local ordinances applied to sex buyers, and more.

 Questions?
 Ideas?
 Updates?
 Please contact us.